nicoalvarezz/Sudoku/README.md

 # Sudoku
-This program solves the sudoky in C and Python using a backtracking algorithm.
+This program solves the sudoku in C and Python using a backtracking algorithm.
 This program solves any sudoku that is inputed.

 # What I Learned